st3v3nmw/fanaka/your-cv.rst

 *In general*, a western CV reviewer will not expect to see your full home address, but it's recommended to include e.g. *Accra, Ghana* (that provides useful information, such as time zone).

 Few will have any need to see your photograph.
 Some (especially in North America) will be rather surprised.
-Don't include a photograph unless the company is based somewhere that photographs are expected, such as South Africa.
-Do your research.
+Don't include a photograph unless the company is based somewhere that photographs are expected, such as South Africa. **Do your research** and find out what is expected.

 There is almost *never* a good reason to mention your religion, age, health or marital status.